icra/icra/README.md

 If you would like to add a ICRA staff member who is a member of the ICRA org as a collaborator on a single repository, we still suggest you contact the ICRA org owners mentioned above about setting up a TEAM for that single repository instead of adding people one by one.
-Teams result in less requestes (and therefore waiting) on ICRA org owners for actions.
+Teams result in less requests (and therefore waiting) on ICRA org owners for actions.
 We are sorry you don't have normal full ownership rights.
 It is because everyone with write access needs to be approved ICRA user.
 If you had normal repository owner right, you could add